JuanManuelA12/JuanManuelA12/README.md

 In short, I am Juan Manuel Aguirre, an economist turned backend web developer.
 My background in economics and my passion for web development make me a valuable asset in any project.
 I am committed to delivering efficient technical solutions and am excited to continue growing in this exciting field.

-- 🔭 I’m currently working on: web application to increase efficiency in family farming
+- 🔭 I’m currently working on: web application to increase efficiency in family farming.
+- 🔭 The main technologies used: Javascript, CSS, Html, React, Redux, Node.js, Express, Sequelize, Postgres.
-- 🌱 I’m currently learning: Next, Php, data modeling
+- 🌱 I’m currently learning: Next, Php, data modeling.
-- 🤔 I’m looking for help with: database administration
+- 🤔 I’m looking for help with: database administration.
-- 💬 Ask me about: Developer web full stack
+- 💬 Ask me about: Developer web full stack.
-- 📫 How to reach me: email: aguirre.juanmanuel029@gmail.com
+- 📫 How to reach me: email: aguirre.juanmanuel029@gmail.com.

 -->